One Day In Avignon Itinerary, What To Do In The Pope’s City

 Musée du Petit Palais

 If you’re an art enthusiast, the Musée du Petit Palais should be the next destination on your one day in Avignon itinerary.
-This stunning small art museum is housed in a gorgeous 14th century building that was once a bishop’s palace.

 The museum boasts an especially good collection of medieval and early Renaissance artworks.
 Plus, admission is completely free!